 2017 got off to a crazy start with another trip on ShipRocked, direct support for Nonpoint, and a run with Alter Bridge and Stone Sour.
 That summer they released a teaser EP produced by Matt Mahaffey.
 After shows with their heroes Skid Row, they finished off the year with a hugely successful tour with Seether.
 On that tour, Shaun invited Meta to duet “Ana’s Song,” and Johnnie to play drums on an emotional version of “Sympathetic.”

 The Dead Deads released their fifth studio offering on January 26th, 2018, the day before they began a Canadian/US tour with Stone Sour.
+They continued touring on it through the summer with Seether and 10 Years.
 The record is called Sketches and Animation.
 This double EP includes five brand new fully-produced bangers with Matt Mahaffey on the controls, as well as stripped down acoustic versions of the same songs produced by Brian Carter.
 Easter eggs for fans abound in this inventive sampler that shows the range, skill and growth of one of the touring world’s favorite rock bands.